Two killed in Manchester crash

 |

-M ANDEVILLE, Manchester — Two men were on Tuesday killed in a crash on the Gutters main road at the foot of Spur Tree Hill near the Manchester/St Elizabeth border.
+MANDEVILLE, Manchester — Two men were killed in a crash on the Content main road near Williamsfield in this south-central parish on Sunday.

-Police named the deceased as 21-year-old Nevardo Brown and 25-year-old Omar Hewitt.
+Police named the deceased as 25-year-old Adrian Knight and 35-year-old Bernard West, both of Cumberland District in Clarendon.

-Unconfirmed reports suggest that the men are cousins and were employed as welders.

-A police report said that shortly before 10:00 am, the men were aboard a motorcycle travelling westerly from Mandeville when the driver of a Toyota Mark X, which was heading in the opposite direction, overtook a bus and collided with the motorcycle.
+A police report said about 9:00 pm the men were travelling on a motorcycle when it collided with a white Toyota Fielder motor car, which was heading in the opposite direction.

-The men were flung from the motorcycle on impact.
-They were taken to hospital and pronounced dead.
+The men were taken to hospital where Knight was pronounced dead; West succumbed to his injuries on Monday.

-A police source said the driver of the motor car later turned himself in at the Mandeville Police Station.

-The crucial Spur Tree Hill to Gutters main road links Mandeville and its environs to points west.
-There have been scores of crashes, some resulting in fatalities, on the main road over the years.
+This follows last Tuesday's crash on the Spur Tree Hill to Gutters main road which claimed the lives of 21-year-old Nevardo Brown and 25-year-old Omar Hewitt.

+A Mark X motor car, which police said had overtaken a bus, hit Brown and Hewitt from a motorcycle.

 — Kasey Williams